 Along with performing, Sarah loves to teach.
 She was the lead instructor at Maritime Theatre School , as well as a voice instructor for Maritime Theatre School and Fall River School of Performing Arts, all based in Halifax, Nova Scotia.
 Sarah moved back to Fredericton in 2015 to start up her voice studio, and to teach at Theatre New Brunswick and gained the role of the musical director for the Theatre School.

-Courtney is a Fredericton based dance instructor/choreographer and a graduate from the Commercial Dance Program at George Brown College in Toronto, Ontario.
-She has been heavily involved with competitive dance and community theatre for over ten years. having been exposed to artistic and creative expression as long as she can remember her work has been recognized at numerous dance competitions around the province.
-She is currently a dance instructor for KidSing Performance School, Artemis Studio, Bonnie Kilburn Dance Centre and choreographer for the St Thomas Musical Theatre Program.
-Her work has been featured in productions, including Chicago (STU), Evita (Blind Faith Productions), Shrek and The Addams Family (KV Players).
-Courtney has appeared as a guest instructor/performer for notable events including: Saint John Contemporary Dance Festival, PERSPECTIVE, Saint John Golden Gala and the New Brunswick Drama Festival.
+Courtney is a Fredericton based dancer, dance instructor, and choreographer.
+Originally from Saint John she moved to Toronto, Ontario after high school to complete training in the Commercial Dance Program at George Brown College.
+She has been heavily involved with competitive dance and community theatre for over ten years and continues to seek opportunities to grow as a creative thinker.
+Courtney is currently a member of the coop CORPS, a training platform for artists to develop and perform original works of physical theatre.
+While off stage she is also a dance instructor for Theatre New Brunswick, Artemis Dance Studio and choreographer for the St Thomas Musical Theatre Program and KV Players.
+Her work has been featured in productions including Newsies (KVP), Beauty and the Beast (TNB), Urinetown (STU), and Chicago (STU).
+Courtney has appeared as a guest instructor/performer for notable events including: Saint John Contemporary Dance Festival, PERSPECTIVE, and the New Brunswick Drama Festival.

 Tania is an educator, director and performer who has worked on stages across Atlantic Canada and has directed every TNB Theatre School production for the past eight years.
 Among her many roles, Tania is well known the theatre audiences for her role as the female lead in The bricklin, An Automotive Fantasy, a TNB/Fredericton Playhouse co-production that received national acclaim in both 2010 and 2011.
 As well as her work with the Theatre School, Tania teaches in the drama department at the University of New Brunswick.
 She also performs on stage as a vocalist for local bands Dub Antenna and Pretty in Pink.